-Note that this is a paired-end run.
-As such there are two files
+Since this is a paired-end run there are two files:

-- one for read 1 (E Coli CGATGT L001 R1 001.fastq) - and the other for the reverse read 2 (E_Coli_CGATGT_L001_R2_001.fastq)
+- one for read 1 (E\Coli\CGATGT\L001\R1\001.fastq) - and the other for the reverse read 2 (E\Coli\CGATGT\L001\R2\001.fastq)

 Reads from the same pair can be identified because they have the same header.
 Many programs require that the read 1 and read 2 files have the reads in the same order.
 To view the first few headers we can use the head and grep commands: